-Size of bougie - the thought behind choosing a size of bougie to create the sleeve gastrectomy around stems on two outcomes, proximal staple line leaks, and percent estimated weight loss.
+Size of bougie - the thought behind choosing a size of the bougie to create the sleeve gastrectomy around stems on two outcomes, proximal staple line leaks, and percent estimated weight loss.
 Historically it was shown that with smaller french bougie this would lead to an increase in leak rate and weight loss.
 A meta-analysis in 2013 has shown that there is a leak rate reduction of 66% when using a bougie of 40 French or higher without a statistically significant alteration in the effectiveness of weight loss.
-This would suggest a larger size bougie would be beneficial in terms of leaks, but it did not address other complications, and its impact on them and further studies are needed.
+This would suggest a larger size bougie would be beneficial in terms of leaks, but it did not address other complications, and their impact on them, and further studies are needed.
 In the Fifth International Consensus Conference, it was recommended that a large bougie should be used (median was 36French).

 6) Creation of a stapled sleeve gastrectomy

 A 60mm long endoscopic stapler is used for this.
 Firing is begun at a point approximately 5 cm proximal to the pylorus along the bougie and with an angle that is parallel to the lesser curvature.
 One must ensure that the stapler is encompassing equal lengths of the anterior and posterior stomach to avoid “spiraling” of the sleeve.
 The staple lines are sequentially fired along the bougie toward the angle of His and divide the fundus at a distance of .5 to 2 cm lateral to the esophagus.
 The remaining cardia will be inverted at the GE junction utilizing interrupted Lembert sutures.
 The amputated stomach is then removed through the 15mm port.